csharpfritz/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2-RC.md

 A complete list of issues addressed in this release can be found in the NuGet GitHub [Command-Line milestone](https://github.com/nuget/home/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A3.2.0-commandline+is%3Aclosed+-label%3AClosedAs%3ADuplicate).

+### Compatibility

+###### Added Sept.
+8, 2015

+There are some known compatibility issues with running nuget.exe on Linux or Mac OSX with Mono.
+At the present time, we are not providing support for NuGet on these operating systems and we are reporting our preliminary findings of testing these features on Linux and Mac OSX.
+The following commands work in simple scenarios:

+* Sources
+* setApiKey
+* List
+* Install
+* Restore
+* Sources
+* Push
+* Delete
+* Spec
+* Help
+* Config

+Commands that are partially working:

+* Restore for project files, restore does not work with Solution files
+* Pack works with nuspec files and does not work with project files

+The following command does not work:

+* Update

+Authenticated v3 feeds do not work at all.

 ## Visual Studio extension updates

 ### New Features in Visual Studio